 Our Steps to Tow Bikes With Teardrop

-- Insert dual hitch into tow vehicle receiver using locking pins (one to tow vehicle and other to bike rack).
+- Insert hitch into tow vehicle receiver using locking pins (one to tow vehicle and other to bike rack).

 - Attach camper to bottom receiver using appropriate-sized ball (not included with receiver).